 Yes, uneven floors are a common sign of foundation damage.

-Concrete lifting is a process by which polyurethane materials are injected into gaps in concrete to lift slabs back to their original position.
+Concrete lifting is a process by which polyurethane materials are injected into voids under concrete to lift slabs back to their original position.

 A push pier is a popular lost-lasting foundation repair solution consisting of a hollow steel beam that is driven deep into the earth until it reaches bedrock.
 The top of the pier is connected to the structure above, allowing the push pier to take on the load-bearing duties of the foundation.